RogerVFbr/MySQLAccess/README.md

 leakage.

 ### Step 2: Instantiate MySQLAccess object on your project
 You are now ready to instantiate MySQLAccess object on the desired sector of your project.
-Do this by passing the configuration object you created on step 1.
+Do this by passing to the constructor the configuration object you created on step 1.
 ```
 MySQLAccess database = new MySQLAccess(LOCAL);
 ```